General Educational Development: Eligibility

-Regulations governing eligibility to take the GED vary by state.
+Regulations governing who is eligible to take the GED vary by state.
 According to GED Testing Service policy, students at least 16 years old and not enrolled in high school are eligible for the program.
-However, many states require the candidate to be 17 years of age and a resident of the state.
-Some states which allow students under 17 years of age to take the test require a letter of parental consent and a letter of consent from the student's school district.
-In South Africa and Namibia, students at least 17 years old are eligible for the program.
+However, many states require the candidate to be 17 years old and a resident of the state.
+Some states that allow students under 17 years of age to take the test require a letter of parental consent and a letter of consent from the student's school district.
+In South Africa and Namibia, students who are at least 17 years old are eligible.

 Cost

 The cost of the GED test for test-takers varies depending on the state.
-As of 2014, costs can be as low as $45 as is the case in Maryland, or free, as in New York, but the typical fees are $120 for all four tests, or $30 for each of the four subject tests.
-Testing online has an additional fee, typically $6 per test.
-The cost of each test outside of the US is $80 each.
+As of 2014, costs in Maryland were $45, free in New York, but the typical fees are $120 for all four tests, or $30 for each of the four subject tests.
+There is an additional fee to take the test online, typically $6 per test.
+The cost of each test outside of the U.S. is $80 each.

 In Canada the testing is free in Nova Scotia, New Brunswick, Prince Edward Island, and the Northwest Territories.
 For the remaining provinces and territories the price varies between $6 per test in Newfoundland and Labrador to $40 per test in Alberta.

 Students with disabilities

-Disabled persons who want to take the GED test may be entitled to receive reasonable testing accommodations.
+People with disabilities who want to take the GED test may be entitled to receive reasonable testing accommodations.
 If a qualified professional has documented the disability, the candidate should get the appropriate form from the Testing Center: